What is SMILE?

 Discover Your Options

 Kugler Vision in Omaha, Nebraska, was the first vision center in Nebraska or Iowa to perform SMILE.
 Today, SMILE has helped thousands of people achieve freedom from glasses and contacts.
-Lance Kugler, MD, is among more than 1,000 surgeons who have performed over 750,000 SMILE procedures worldwide.
+Lance Kugler, MD, and Mike Stuntz, MD, are among more than 1,000 surgeons who have performed over 750,000 SMILE procedures worldwide.
 We are proud to offer this proven, gentle, and effective vision correction solution at Kugler Vision.

 How Does SMILE Compare to LASIK?